openrewrite/rewrite-docs/running-recipes/popular-recipe-guides/migrate-to-java-17.md

 In this tutorial, we'll use OpenRewrite to perform an automated migration from Java 8 to Java 17.
 Upgrading an older codebase to Java 17 can be a daunting and time-consuming task.
 As a developer, you can use OpenRewrite to quickly tackle the most common issues you will encounter with your upgrade.

+This recipe covers the following themes:

+* Applications that use any of the Java EE specifications will have those dependencies migrated to Jakarta EE 8.
+Additionally, the migration to Jakarta EE 8 will also add explicit runtime dependencies on those projects that have transitive dependencies on the Jakrata EE APIs.
+Currently, only Maven-based build files are supported.
+* Any deprecated APIs in the earlier versions of Java that have a well-defined migration path will be automatically applied to an application's sources.
+The remediation included with this recipe were originally identified using a build plugin called Jdeprscan.
+* Illegal Reflective Access warnings will be logged when an application attempts to use an API that has not been publically exported via the module system.
+This recipe will upgrade well-known, third-party libraries if they provide a version that is compliant with the Java module system.

 ## Example Configuration

 The Java 17 migration recipe can be applied by including OpenRewrite's plug-in to your project and including a dependency on [rewrite-migrate-java](https://github.com/openrewrite/rewrite-migrate-java):